|Full List * Crow/Arikara * Sioux/Cheyenne * American * Rosebud

 Miller frequenlty made pastel sketches of the Sioux survivors of the Battle of the Little Bighorn whom he interviewed.
 Some of Miller's portraits are exceptionally fine evocations of the historic personalities in their own right, such as his portraits of Lazy White Bull and Old Eagle and Black Elk late in life.

 Click here for information of David Humphreys Miller's sources among the Sioux, Cheyenne, Crow, Arikara and Apapaho.

-This material was excerpted from Custer's Fall by David Humphreys Miller, and appeared in American Heritage, June 1971.
+This material was excerpted from Echoes of the Little Bighorn by David Humphreys Miller, and appeared in American Heritage, June 1971.

 * * *

 Here is an account of another part of the battle -- the Siege of the Greasy Grass -- by White Cow Bull.

 This is a FREE EXCERPT from Bruce Brown's

 For the FULL item -- with citations, notes, footnotes, etc. -- BUY the COMPLETE 100 Voices, all of which is SEARCHABLE...

 Who Killed Custer? -- the book that revolutionized Little Bighorn studies -- hotlinked to 100 Voices -- the largest and most complete collection of eye-witness accounts of the Battle of the Little Bighorn anywhere, in any form!
 Includes Who Killed Custer?
 Audio Book too!